trmrsh/trm-doppler/docs/features.rst

 Multiple datasets
 -----------------

 trm.doppler loads data from a single FITS file, but this can be constructed from many independent datasets.
 To take a slightly artificial example, consider mapping data covering Hbeta on one arm of a spectrograph and Halpha on the other.
-These could have different resolutions, pixel scales, etc. Normally one would separately map each line, but suppose the signal-to-noise ratio was poor and you wanted to use a single image to model both lines, perhaps with a different scale for each. trm.doppler can cope with this case, and you could also add in datasets from different instruments, small snatches of data etc. The only restriction now is that the spectra of any one dataset must have the same number of pixels so that the data can be passed as a regular 2D array, 1 spectrum per row.
+These could have different resolutions, pixel scales, etc. Normally one would separately map each line, but suppose the signal-to-noise ratio was poor and you wanted to use a single image to model both lines, perhaps with a different flux scale for each. trm.doppler can cope with this case, and you could also add in datasets from different instruments, small snatches of data, etc. The only restriction now is that the spectra of any one dataset must have the same number of pixels so that the data can be passed as a regular 2D array, 1 spectrum per row.
 Different datasets however can have differing numbers of pixels. (*new*)

 Raw wavelength scales
 ---------------------

 To use the F77 code one had to interpolate the data onto a logarithmic scale giving a uniform velocity step per pixel.
-The same scale was required of all spectra. trm.doppler has done away with this so that for each dataset one now passes includes an array of wavelengths with the same shape as the fluxes and flux uncertainties.
-This means that one can use the spectra in pretty much the raw format they had at the telescope. (*new*)
+The same scale was required of all spectra. trm.doppler has done away with this so that for each dataset one now passes an array of wavelengths with the same 2D shape as the fluxes and flux uncertainties.
+This means that one can use the spectra in pretty much the raw format they had at the telescope, although one should still remove a fit to the continuum first. (*new*)

 3D
 --